kleph/dcos-docs/1.10/installing/cli-installer/index.md

 6. Monitor Exhibitor and wait for it to converge at `http://<master-public-ip>:8181/exhibitor/v1/ui/index.html`.

     __Tip:__ If you encounter errors such as `Time is marked as bad`, `adjtimex`, or `Time not in sync` during Post-Flight, verify that Network Time Protocol (NTP) is enabled on all nodes.
-For more information, see the [prerequisites](/docs/1.10/installing/cli-installer/prerequisites/#port-and-protocol).
+For more information, see the [system requirements](/docs/1.10/installing/cli-installer/system-requirements/#port-and-protocol).

     ![alt text](/docs/1.10/img/chef-zk-status.png)